Key Takeaways

 What are some problems with migrating to HTTPS?

-Pro tip: Implementing HTTPS or SSL is not a simple process but, if you do so, Google will love you and so will your visitors.
+Pro tip: Implementing HTTPS or SSL is not a simple process.
+However, if you do so, Google will love you.
+Your visitors will too.

 4. Make sure you add fresh, high-quality and long pieces of content